WajdiHELAWI/Test_unitaire_cpp/README.md

-This is ana exemple of how to do an unite test using google test (gtest)
+This is an exemple of how to do an unite test using google test (gtest)

 To compile this project:
 ```bash